Program in Biomedical Sciences

 Funding for the Ph.D. programs, effective September 2021:

-Students receive full tuition coverage, fees, health insurance options, and a $34,000 stipend per year.
+Students receive full tuition coverage, fees, health insurance options, and a $40,000 stipend per year as of September 2022.

-In the first year PhD students will participate in the Foundations in Biomedical Sciences (FiBS) core curriculum and select elective courses focused on area-specific interests.
+In the first year PhD students will participate in the Foundations in Biomedical Sciences (FBS) core curriculum and select elective courses focused on area-specific interests.
 Additionally, students will experience laboratory rotations and participate in journal clubs and research seminars.
 Professional development opportunities (see below) round out the curriculum.
 Students will work closely with a faculty advisor in the development of an individual plan tailored to serve specific research and professional goals.
 After selection of a laboratory, students will join the program/department with which the mentor is affiliated and continue advanced studies towards candidacy.

 Students will identify one lab rotation in the first semester and two lab rotations in the second semester in consultation with their advisors.

 Faculty Research Areas